-2.2.16 Co-Curricular Recognition Program (CCRP)
+2.2.16 Co-Curricular Record (CCR)

-The CCRP provides students an opportunity to document their non-academic extra-curricular involvement in volunteer work, professional development activities, receipt of awards, leadership experiences, varsity athletics, and student society participation on an official university document, the Co-Curricular Record.
-Students may submit their activities, along with their activity supervisor's contact information at msvu.ca/ccrp.
-Once the activity has been validated by the activity supervisor, it will appear on the student's Co-Curricular Record, which may be requested by the student at any time in print or PDF format.
-Full details about the program, including student guidelines and a list of eligible activities are available at msvu.ca/ccrp.
+The CCR provides students an opportunity to document their verified non-academic extra-curricular involvement in volunteer work, professional development activities, receipt of awards, leadership experiences, varsity athletics, global engagement, and student society participation on an official university document, the Co-Curricular Record.
+Students may submit their activities via careerconnets.msvu.ca.
+Once the activity has been validated by the activity supervisor, it will appear on the student's Co-Curricular Record along with the competencies the student has identified learning from the activity.
+The CCR gives students the edge employers and graduate schools are looking for!
+Students may wish to share their CCR along with their applications and it may be accessed by the student anytime via careerconnects.msvu.ca.
+Full details about the program, including student guidelines and frequently asked questions are available at msvu.ca/ccr.